 For every 2 guests that are on the ship, there is 1 member of staff.
 That’s a whole lot of staff and dedicated care and attention.
 If I was lost, needed a beef and mustard sandwich and a pot of tea at 2am or a luxurious glass of whisky on the rocks in the evening, Princess Cruises staff were there for me.
 It’s the best service I have received anywhere on my travels.
 These guys know how to make luxury Mediterranean cruises perfect.
 Pure excellence.

-The Crown Princess holds 3000 guests, and has 15 floors, so at first, if this if your first ever cruise, you might be feeling overwhelmed!
+The Crown Princess holds 3000 guests, and has 19 decks, so at first, if this if your first ever cruise, you might be feeling overwhelmed!
 Don’t be.

 Staff will help you find your way.
 Tomorrow is a day that we are at sea all day, which is the perfect time to find your feet and truly start to understand what is on offer!